 Priest or Pastor Stoles: The Tricky Parts

-For those of us who love Ecclesiastical Sewing and Vestment Making, there is always that one part of any project that is the “tricky” part.
+For those of us who love Ecclesiastical Sewing and Vestment Making, there is always that one part of any project that is the Priest or Pastor Stoles “tricky” part.
 With altar frontals, it is ensuring orphreys are smooth with no puckers.
 With chasubles, it is the neckline and the lined hem.
 Every project has a little stumbling block that, if overcome, it can make the entire process much smoother.

-The project in the works at the moment is a pastoral stole for the vacancy Pastor at our church.
+The project in the works at the moment is a pastoral stole for the vacancy of Pastor at our church.
 The fabric selected (because it was on hand) is a silk shantung, which is slightly lighter in weight than a dupioni.
 The fabric has fewer slubs, and the few slubs present are small and easy to work with.
 The problem with the Silk Shantung is that everything will show through the fabric.
-The hand is nice, the color is a soft white or light cream, but it is semi transparent – do you notice the grid lines of the cutting board showing through the fabric on the right?
+The hand is nice, and the color is a soft white or light cream, but it is semi-transparent – do you notice the grid lines of the cutting board showing through the fabric on the right?
 See what I mean about seeing everything through this fabric?

-The solution that will be tried for this Pastoral Stole will be to borrow a page from the books of Couture Sewing, and that would include the use of an underlining.
+The solution that will be tried for this Pastoral Stole will be to borrow a page from the books of Couture Sewing, and that would include the use of underlining.
 The choice?
 An unbleached muslin.
-Now several items would work well for underlining: China silk, a second layer of the fashion fabric, a light broadcloth, and the like.
+Now several items would work well for underlining: China silk, a second layer of the fashion fabric, light broadcloth, and the like.
 The key is to have something fairly lightweight, with a little body.
 It also helps to have something less transparent than the Silk Shantung.

 So, from Right to left, the fabrics in the above photo are: